 - 1 tablespoon baking powder

-- In a medium sized bowl, mix together the flour, corn meal, baking powder, salt, and cayenne.
+- In a medium bowl, whisk together the flour, cornmeal, baking powder, and salt and set aside.

-- Add in the egg, honey, buttermilk, and the rest of the butter and mix until fully combined.
+- Add the dry ingredients into the wet ingredients and mix until just combined.
 It's okay if the batter is still a little lumpy.

-- Stir in the sautéed corn and peppers the white cheddar cheese.
+- Then gently fold in the diced jalapenos, green onions, corn kernels, and shredded cheddar cheese.